Beverly Glen, Los Angeles

 Beverly Glen is a neighborhood in the Santa Monica Mountains region of Los Angeles, California, located around Beverly Glen Boulevard north of Sunset Boulevard and south of Mulholland Drive.
 Stone Canyon Reservoir lies in the neighborhood.

 The neighborhood of Beverly Glen is located within the ZIP Codes of 90210 and 90077.
 Residents living in Beverly Glen access their homes primarily by use of Beverly Glen Boulevard, which is a busy thoroughfare for drivers between the Century City/Westwood area and the San Fernando Valley.

 Geography and subdivisions

 At the top of the Beverly Glen canyon, Glenridge (originally Beverly Glen Village) and Beverly Glen Park are planned developments with tennis courts and community pools built in the 1970s and 1980s.

 Demographics

 The following data applies to Beverly Glen within the boundaries set by the Los Angeles Almanac:

 The 2010 U.S. census counted 4,341 people in Beverly Glen, of whom 83.21% were white, 0.90% black, 0.12% American Indian or Alaska Native, 6.70% Asian, 0.02% Native Hawaiian or other Pacific Islander, 1.24% other, 4.81% of two or more races, and 4.79% Hispanic or Latino.

+The most prevalent ancestries are Russian (12.4%) and Iranian (10.2%).
+The most common countries of birth for foreign-born residents are Iran (28.6%) and the United Kingdom (8.6%).